teamsonic/thumbnail-api/README.md

 * Uploaded images and saved thumbnails do not have a retention policy associated with them, meaning eventually the application will run out of available space and start logging errors everytime an image is uploaded.
 * The only supported task store type is the filesystem (no support for databases, key/value stores, etc.)
 * Healthcheck endpoint does not report on the operational status of the worker thread -- only if the API server is reachable and responsive.
 However, the worker thread's status is visible in the application logs.
+* Helm chart has no functioning tests to assert a healthy release.

 ## Advanced Usage